The BEST Chichen Itza Tour from Playa del Carmen (2023 Guide)

-Chichen Itza is located on the Yucatan peninsula of Mexico near the colonial town of Valladolid.
-It’s just over a 2 hour drive from Playa del Carmen or Cancun, or a 1 hour 30 minute drive from Merida.
-Its location makes it an easy day trip from Playa del Carmen or other places in Riviera Maya.
+Chichen Itza is located on the Yucatán peninsula of Mexico near the colonial town of Valladolid and makes for an easy day trip from Playa del Carmen, Riviera Maya, Cancun, or Merida, Mexico.

 - Roundtrip transportation to Chichen Itza and all tour stops

 - Mayan Community visit and shopping

 Here’s what’s NOT included in the Chichen Itza day trip tour:

 - Chichen Itza entry tax, $32 USD per adult / $5 per child to be paid in cash to the guide

 - Life jackets and lockers (available to rent)